mogill/ems/Examples/README.md

 curl http://localhost:8080/existing?foo=final  # Persisted reset data is appended to
 ```

-## wordCount<nolink>.js
+## Word Count
-### Word Counting Using Atomic Operations
 Map-Reduce is often demonstrated using word counting because each document can
 be processed in parallel, and the results of each document's dictionary reduced
 into a single dictionary.
+In contrast with Map-Reduce implementations using a
-This EMS implementation also
+dictionary per document, the EMS implementation
-iterates over documents in parallel, but it maintains a single shared dictionary
+maintains a single shared dictionary, eliminating the need for a reduce phase.

-across processes, atomically incrementing the count of each word found.
-The final word counts are sorted and the most frequently appearing words
+The word counts are sorted in parallel and the most frequently appearing words
 are printed with their counts.

+### Word Counting Using Atomic Operations
+A parallel word counting program is implemented in Python and Javascript.
+A shared dictionary is used by all the tasks, updates are made using
+atomic operations.
+Specifically, `Compare And Swap` is used to
+initialize a new word from undefined to a count of 1.
+If this CAS
+fails, the word already exists in the dictionary and the operation
+is retried using `Fetch and Add`, atomically incrementing the count.

 ### Forming the "Bag of Words" with Word Counts
 ```javascript